Home ยป Projects ยป Crafts ยป Vintage Christmas Tree Centerpieces Using Old Tins

 I gave the trees a few light coats spraying from the side, the bottom, and the top to get good coverage.
 In the end, it took quite a bit more paint than I expected to get the farmhouse look I wanted.

-The first product that I tried, this snow-in-a-can, went on rather pale and it looked and felt like chalk.
+can of faux snow with an X through itThe first product that I tried, this snow-in-a-can, went on rather pale and it looked and felt like chalk.
 It took quite a while to dry and then when I touched a branch, the “snow” kind of crumbled and fell off the tree.
 I don’t recommend it for this project!

 I wanted my trees to last for several holiday seasons, and I planned to sell some as well.
 I didn’t want potential buyers touching the trees only to have them “shed” their snow all over the place, LOL.

-Step 3: Glue Trees into the Tins
+Step 3: Glue Tree into the Tin

 If the base of your tree doesn’t fit into your tin (as was the case with one of mine) then you can remove the base.